rancher/elemental-docs/docs/customizing.md

 switching root.
 Once running in the final root tree, SystemD will handle the rest of the initialization and apply it.
 :::

-This cloud-init file should be included into the `/oem` folder on the installed system. `/oem` is mount point for the OEM partition.
-In order include extra files there they should be listed as `config-urls` within the Registration CRD at the management cluster.
+This cloud-init file should be included into the `/oem` directory on the installed system. `/oem` is a mount point for the OEM partition.
+In order to include extra files, they should be listed as `config-urls` within the Registration CRD at the management cluster.

 ### Repacking the ISO image with extra files